mhmadkavosi/school-system/idea.md

     * sms sender
     * two factor authentication
     * student and teacher can chat (NOT IMPORTANT YET!!!!)
+    * use redis for authenticated user with phone number
+    * make a soulition for quiz like have excel sheet example and starter file for make question and asnwers in excel and uploaded in website
+    * take care of securty

 How to work :
 make a refrence for user and teacher in quizModel